jujumiago/living-civilization-framework/RESOURCES.md

 ## 1. Purpose

-Resources are important foundations that support human life and civilization.
+LCF views resources as important foundations that support human life and civilization.

 LCF explores resources not only as materials to use, but as relationships between: